VKappaKV/prova-front-end/CRT PRESENTATION.md

 Further details are included in the written smart contract.
 The web page will be structured as follows: registration page, homepage, donation and virtual cart.
 In the registration page the user can register through a digital identity system (in Italy we use the app IO or SPID), in the homepage the user will be able to select which Red Cross organization to help if the one in their city/municipality or any one in need.
 Once selected the Red Cross to which to make the donation it can be in two forms, a direct donation that will then allow the Red Cross to use those funds in the most appropriate way or through the virtual cart in which you can select which products to buy.
 In the virtual shopping cart the selection of products will be made through a first choice of a store or supermarket from a list, which to appear will have to be in contact with the Red Cross organization of the city, once selected the store where to shop will appear the list of products that it offers.
 The products purchased in the virtual shopping cart will be recorded and communicated to the Red Cross, which will be able to retrieve them at its discretion in times of need.

-### Future implementation:

-Algorand's box storage and contract to contract call functionalities added in the latest AVM versions opened an even further level of control for the ASA we are building.
-Here is the PoC of how the ASA contract will work once adjusted:

-- box storage will be used to keep the ID of the items whitelisted for purchase, thus avoiding people spending the ASA on non appropriate products bought at a whitelisted merchant address
-- the box will hold the merchant address as key and as value the array of items IDs (idealy 8 to 16 byte Literals each)
-- once initiated the transaction one of the fields of the transaction will hold a byte sequence containing all the IDs of the purchased products, the byte sequence parsed in 8/16 byte elements into an array will be looped to check if each item is contained in the box with the merchant address as key
-- if this check is passed and all the item are corrected the transaction will go through

 ## Conclusion